browserpass/browserpass-native/PROTOCOL.md

 ### List

 Get a list of all `*.gpg` files for each of a provided array of directory paths.
-The `storeN` is the name of a password store, the key in `“settings.stores”` object.
+The `storeN` is the name of a password store, the key in `"settings.stores"` object.

 #### Request

 ```
 {
-    “settings”: <settings object>,
+    "settings": <settings object>,
-    “action”: “list”
+    "action": "list"
 }
 ```